Climdyn/qgs/documentation/notes/joss_paper/paper.md

 The results of this benchmark are depicted on \autoref{fig:benchmark} and show that `qgs`, while not the fastest implementation of MAOOAM available, is a fair competitor.
 The time difference is in general not greater than a factor 5 and tends to be reduced for high-dimensional model versions, where its integration time is roughly the same as Lua.
 We note that there is also a significant difference between the parallel and non-parallel implementation of `qgs`, but this difference seems also to vanish at for higher-resolution model versions.
-In any case, the parallel integrator of `qgs` allows to integrate easily multiple trajectories simultaneously and therefore has an advantage over the non-parallel one (provided that multiple CPU cores are available).
+In any case, the parallel integrator of `qgs` allows integrating straightforwardly multiple trajectories simultaneously and therefore has an advantage over the non-parallel one (provided that multiple CPU cores are available).
-We note finally that the initial python version of MAOOAM (found in @MAOOAM), and which uses f2py [@f2py], takes 283 minutes to integrate the low-resolution model version and thus is not included in the benchmark.
+We note finally that the initial Python version of MAOOAM (found in @MAOOAM), and which uses f2py [@f2py], takes 283 minutes to integrate the low-resolution model version and thus is not included in the benchmark.

 ![Computational times in seconds of different MAOOAM implementations: (a) times to compute a 10$^7$ timeunits trajectory with a low-order model version (36 variables). (b) times to compute a 10$^6$ timeunits trajectory with a higher-order model version (228 variables). \label{fig:benchmark}](timing_results.pdf)